Nothing wrong with pride in yourself and loving your body. But a "like" on Instagram doesn't mean they like YOU.

 And while we're talking, let's make something crystal clear: What you're doing isn't "modeling".
 Victoria Secret models pose on a professional photo set to sell lingerie and associated products for a company.
 In short: They get paid for modeling... they don't bare their pink parts dancing to Usher under a florescent bathroom light, sporting a pouty duckface with a Toy Story shower curtain as a backdrop.
 Models work.. what the hell are you doing?
 I'll tell you: Giving peeks of your naked self away to random lurkers/stalkers/pedophiles, that's what.

 My advice: If you want to be a model, DO IT!
-Put together a portfolio, pay your dues (hopefully without a visit to the proverbial casting couch), and follow your dream.
+Put together a portfolio, pay your dues, and follow your dream.
 Otherwise, you are shaking your stuff for someone else's cheap thrill, while pretending it boosts your self-esteem as you get views on your pics.
-You can choose to be whatever you want to be: a doctor, model, business woman, adult film star... it doesn't matter.
+You can choose to be whatever you want to be: a doctor, model, business woman, adult film star... whatever you want.
 Just do it with some dignity.
 Don't sell your integrity and self-esteem for the price of an affirmative "Click here if you think my pink parts are pretty!"
 You will only attract the wrong kind of guy that way... and you are selling out women everywhere — including my 15-year-old daughter.